jhuckaby/Cronicle/README.md

 * Job is manually aborted via the Web UI or API.
 * Job fails due to error thrown from inside the Plugin (user code generated error).

 You can see all queued jobs on the [Home Tab](#home-tab).
-They will be listed in the [Upcoming Jobs](#upcoming-jobs) table, and have their "Countdown" column set to "Now".
+They will be listed in the [Upcoming Events](#upcoming-events) table, and have their "Countdown" column set to "Now".
 To jump over the queue and reset an event that has fallen behind, use the [Event Time Machine](#event-time-machine) feature.

 When Run All (Catch-Up) mode is disabled, and a job cannot run or fails due to any of the reasons listed above, the scheduler simply logs an error, and resumes normal operations.
 The event will not run until the next scheduled time, if any.
 This is more suitable for events that are not time-sensitive, such as log rotation.

 ##### Detached Mode

-When Uninterruptible (Detached Mode) mode is enabled on an event, jobs are spawned as standalone background processes, which are not interrupted for things like the Cronicle daemon restarting.
+When Uninterruptible (Detached) mode is enabled on an event, jobs are spawned as standalone background processes, which are not interrupted for things like the Cronicle daemon restarting.
 This is designed mainly for critical operations that *cannot* be stopped in the middle for whatever reason.

 Please use this mode with caution, and only when truly needed, as there are downsides.
 First of all, since the process runs detached and standalone, there are no real-time updates.
 Meaning, the progress bar and time remaining displays are delayed by up to a minute.
 Also, when your job completes, there is a delay of up to a minute before Cronicle realizes and marks the job as complete.

 It is much better to design your jobs to be interrupted, if at all possible.
 Note that Cronicle will re-run interrupted jobs if they have [Run All Mode](#run-all-mode) set.
 So Detached Mode should only be needed in very special circumstances.

+##### Allow Queued Jobs

+By default, when jobs cannot run due to concurrency settings, or other issues like an unavailable target server, an error is generated.
+That is, unless you enable the event queue.
+With queuing enabled, jobs that can't run immediately are queued up, and executed on a first come, first serve basis, as quickly as conditions allow.

+When the queue is enabled on an event, a new "Queue Limit" section will appear in the form, allowing you to set the maximum queue length per event.
+If this limit is reached, no additional jobs can be queued, and an error will be generated.

+You can track the progress of your event queues on the [Home Tab](#home-tab).
+Queued events and counts appear in a table between the [Active Jobs](#active-jobs) and [Upcoming Events](#upcoming-events) sections.
+From there you can also "flush" an event queue (i.e. delete all queued jobs), in case one grows out of control.

 ##### Chain Reaction